Ashikaga Clan (Koga kubō)

 In 1538, Haruuji allied with Hōjō Ujitsuna in the First Battle of Kōnodai, eliminating his uncle, Ashikaga Yoshiaki.
 Yoshiaki was a member of a cadet family of the Ashikaga who identified as the Oyumi kubō, based at Oyumi Castle in Shimōsa.
 This family had challenged Haruuji’s family for governance of Kantō dating back to the era of Haruuji’s father, Takamoto.
 Haruuji recognized Ujitsuna for his contributions to the victory by nominating him to serve as the deputy in Kantō.
 A glimpse of Haruuji’s respect for culture and friendship can be seen in a hanging scroll related to this event that contains his inscription and seal, along with poems from priests of the Kenchō Temple.

 After the demise of Ujitsuna, Haruuji came into conflict with his successor, Hōjō Ujiyasu.
 He then allied with Uesugi Norimasa, the fifteenth head of the Yamauchi-Uesugi family and deputy for Kantō, and Uesugi Tomosada, the last head of the Ōgigayatsu-Uesugi clan.
-In 1546, he joined with them to invade the territory of the Hōjō, but suffered a major defeat at the Battle of Kawagoe Castle.
+In 1546, he joined with them to invade the territory of the Hōjō, but suffered a major defeat at the Siege of Kawagoe Castle.
 This resulted in a loss of authority for the Koga kubō.
 Although his life was spared, in 1552, Haruuji was compelled to transfer his seat as the kubō to his son, Ashikaga Yoshiuji.
 In 1554, he was attacked at Koga Castle, and incarcerated by Ujiyasu in Hatano in Sagami Province.

 In the summer of 1557, Haruuji was allowed to return to Koga Castle, but, several months later, Ujiyasu discovered a plot by Haruuji’s eldest son, Ashikaga Fujiuji, who had been banished, to overthrow Yoshiuji.
 Haruuji was seized again, and transferred to the Noda clan based on Kurihashi Castle.
 He died in 1560.